colinbeales/FunctionsWorkshop2018/docs/Lab1-Functions101.md

 The final part of this lab will allow you to freely explore and discover settings and configuration of a Function App.

 Here are some interesting areas to look into.
-Select the link for your function in the left menu under functions.
+Click on the name of your function app in the left menu under Functions Apps.
 This should bring you to the main page of your function.
 Pick any of the links under ```Configured features```.

 ![Configured Features](images/ConfiguredFeatures.png)